 The National Arthritis Foundation reports that regular chiropractic care can help prevent the damage caused by arthritis.
 Chiropractic treatment can help reduce pain and restore movement and increase range of motion in the shoulder joint.

 Specifically, chiropractic care is designed and customized to every specific patient.
 By strengthening the shoulder joint with certain exercises, as well as restoring position and mobility with therapeutic touch, a regular chiropractic session can greatly improve shoulder arthritis in the long run.

 Contact a chiropractor near you

-If you’re suffering from shoulder pain, contact the best chiropractors in Anchorage or visit your local chiropractor today.
+If you’re suffering from shoulder pain, contact us at Better Health in Anchorage or visit your local chiropractor today.
 Whether you’re old or young, have an injury or osteoarthritis, an expert chiropractor can look at the bigger picture and suggest a physical therapy regime, as well as home exercises and an anti-inflammatory diet that’s right for you.
 Get your shoulder back in shape!

 About Dr. Brent Wells